Concurrency

 Tasks

 Implement the shell in parts.
-Complete and test each part before reading or starting the next.
+Complete and test each part before starting the next.

 - Required support for basic built-in commands and foreground jobs.